-Big data, technology and unprecedented connectivity provide the legal profession with new avenues for the delivery of legal services.
-While many assume these tools make justice more accessible, it hasn’t played out that way.
+Big data, technology and unprecedented connectivity are providing the legal profession with new avenues for the delivery of services.
+While many assume these tools are making justice more accessible, it hasn’t played out that way, April Faith-Slaker explained.

 About April Faith-Slaker